yeagerai/genworlds/docs/docs/genworlds-framework/agents.md

 While we are currently focused on enhancing each of these steps, we foresee potential developments in the short-medium term.
 For instance, we're exploring the value and nature of "reflection" as an aspect of an agent's mental model.
 This would enable the agent to draw new conclusions from a set of recent memories and maintain high-level goals.
 We're also considering improvements to the communication systems between agents to facilitate more effective collaboration.

-## TreeAgent
+## BaseAgent

-The TreeAgent implements a version of Tree-of-Thought.
-It is the most powerful and reliable type of agent available in the Genworlds framework.
+The BaseAgent is the most powerful and reliable type of agent available in the Genworlds framework.

 It consists of a branching pipeline of multiple [Brains](./brains.md), that enable breaking down the task into smaller, more specific steps to improve the performance.